Bloodika/yellow-belt-final/NOTES.md

 - Can be a board without mines? 🐶
 - When do I need to populate the board with mines? (first pick -> lose) 🐶
 - What if I mark all the columns?
 Do I win instantly? 🐶
+- Last UAT Scenario (6) is not possible, ask PO about it 🐶